dmranck/ticketutil/docs/jira.md

 ### create(self, summary, description, \*\*kwargs) <a name="create"></a>

 Creates a ticket.
-The required parameters for ticket creation are subject and text.
+The required parameters for ticket creation are summary and description.
 Keyword arguments are used for other ticket fields.

 ```python